cypress-io/cypress-documentation/source/api/commands/intercept.md

 ### Aliasing individual GraphQL requests

-Aliases can be set on a per-request basis by setting the `alias` property of the intercepted request:
+Aliases can be set on a per-request basis by setting the `alias` property of the intercepted request.

 This is useful against GraphQL endpoints to wait for specific Queries and Mutations.